designstem/projects/equilibrium/index.md

 1. Collect plastic objects around you in your everyday life.
 Find as many as you can.

 2. Research the type of plastic they are made of.
-What is their floating or sinking behaviour?
+What is their floating or sinking behavior?

 3. Design a boat or other floating structure.
 You can build it for one person or several people.
 Try to make your design work. <a href="https://observers.france24.com/en/20170804-tunisia-holds-world-first-sea-race-boats-made-out-recycled-materials" target="_new">Use this example as a clue</a>.
-If there is no lake or river close to you, you can also build a smaller version of your boat and test it in the sink or bath tub.
+If there is no lake or river close to you, you can also build a smaller version of your boat and test it in the sink or bathtub.

 4. Verify that a boat can float even if it is made out of plastic that usually sinks.
 What is the reason for it?
 For further information, see this link: <a href="https://www.youtube.com/watch?v=xniW3_afO-0" target="_blank">How do ships float?</a>